 Experience in human development and/or counseling (especially related to alcohol/drugs and/or sexual assault and/or human development) and/or criminal justice or related fields.

-When applying through our system, please remember to attach your application materials (Resume/Cover Letter/CV) in either Microsoft Word or PDF format.
+When applying through our system, please attach your application materials (Resume, Cover Letter, and Redacted Writing Sample) in either Microsoft Word or PDF format.
+Applicants who best match our needs will be contacted for an interview.
 In the Experience section of your application, use the 'Drop Files Here' box to manually drag document(s) into your application.
 For a more detailed description and instructions on how to apply online please click here as an external candidate or click here if you are an internal candidate.
 Please note: Cornell Employees must apply through the Internal Cornell Career site.

 No Visa sponsorship is available for this position.